margaretstorey/StartupFall2025/readme.md

 See [startup-programming.com
 ](https://startup-programming.com) for information on previous offerings of this course.

+See [startup-studio.ai]
-Please visit See [startup-studio.ai](https://startup-studio.ai) for the current offering.
+(https://startup-studio.ai) for the current offering.